 Here are some examples of sustainable initiatives that have enabled us to improve our score in each of the four areas examined by EcoVadis:

-• Environment: our targets for reducing greenhouse gas emissions have been approved by the Science Based Targets (SBTi) initiative.
+- Environment: Our targets for reducing greenhouse gas emissions have been approved by the Science Based Targets initiative (SBTi).
 We have also moved forward with the implementation of our biodiversity program as part of our act4nature commitments.

-• Sustainable procurement: In order to improve the sustainability of its supply chain, Imerys is implementing EcoVadis assessment for its suppliers.
+- Sustainable procurement: In order to improve the sustainability of its supply chain, Imerys is implementing an EcoVadis assessment for our suppliers.

-All of the above initiatives form part of our ‘SustainAgility’ program.
+All of the above initiatives form part of our SustainAgility™ program.
 Our ambition is clear: to unlock the sustainable potential of minerals.

 Imerys has installed photovoltaic panels at several operational sites to supply electricity to local communities.

-As world leader in mineral specialties for industry, we take our responsibility for social and environmental issues very seriously.
-As part of its sustainable purchasing approach, Imerys encourages its suppliers to undertake EcoVadis certification in order to analyze their own CSR policy, actions and results.
-We support them in this process, helping them to identify areas for improvement and to progress in these areas.
+As the world leader in mineral specialities for industry, we take our responsibility for social and environmental issues very seriously.
+As part of our sustainable purchasing approach, we at Imerys encourage our suppliers to undertake EcoVadis certification in order to analyze their own CSR policy, actions and results.
+We support them in this process, helping them identify areas for improvement and make progress in these areas.

-EcoVadis rating enables us to rely on solid, reliable partners who are aligned with the Imerys Code of Conduct and Ethics and who meet our Supplier ESG criteria.
-Pooling our efforts is key to boosting the social and environmental performance of the entire value chain.
-Hence, increasing the proportion of our suppliers who are EcoVadis-certified is one of our sustainability objectives
+The EcoVadis rating enables us to work with solid, reliable partners who are aligned with the Imerys Code of Conduct and Ethics and who meet our Supplier ESG Criteria.
+Pooling our efforts is key to boosting the social and environmental performance of the entire value chain – that's why increasing the proportion of our suppliers who are EcoVadis-certified is one of our sustainability objectives.